Djokovic out of US Open after hitting line judge with ball

 But it all came apart so suddenly Sunday.
 Djokovic wasn't looking in the line judge's direction when his racket made contact with the ball, and there was concern on his face as soon as he realized what had happened.

-Players who hit a ball out of anger and make contact with an on-court official have been defaulted in the past.
+Players who hit a ball out of anger and make contact with an on-court official have been disqualified in the past.

-In 2017, Denis Shapovalov — the 21-year-old Canadian scheduled to play his fourth-round match Sunday night — was defaulted from a Davis Cup match against Britain when he accidentally hit the chair umpire in the face with a ball.
+In 2017, Denis Shapovalov - the 21-year-old Canadian who is Carreno Busta's next opponent - was defaulted from a Davis Cup match against Britain when he accidentally hit the chair umpire in the face with a ball.
 At Wimbledon in 1995, Tim Henman hit a ball into the head of a ball girl and was defaulted from a doubles match.

+''I've been through that myself.
+Honestly, I feel awful for him.
+I feel terrible for everybody.
+Nobody wants to be in this situation,'' Shapovalov said after beating No. 7 David Goffin 6-7 (0), 6-3, 6-4, 6-3 Sunday night. ''Just a fluke.
+It's accidents like this that happen.
+Same thing with me.''

-“Very unlucky for Novak,” said No. 5 seed Alexander Zverev, who will face No. 27 Borna Coric in the quarterfinals.
-“If it would have landed anywhere else — we’re talking a few inches — he would have been fine.”
+No. 5 seed Alexander Zverev, who will face No. 27 Borna Coric in the other quarterfinal on that side of the draw, called Djokovic ''unlucky.''

+''If it would have landed anywhere else - we're talking a few inches - he would have been fine,'' Zverev said.

 Among the many oddities about the 2020 U.S. Open, which has no spectators, is that only the two largest arenas - Ashe and Louis Armstrong Stadium - have full complements of line judges.
 Elsewhere, chair umpires are aided by an electronic line-calling system.